HumanMovementNeuroscience/capstone/docs/course_materials/capstone_proper/knowledge-tree-outline-assignment.md

 ## Pre-Exercise Preparation
 - **Select a Markdown Editor**: Choose from VS Code, ObsidianMD, HackMD, or use `docx` via Google Docs or MS Word (later converting to markdown).
+  - enable a plugin/extension to let you view the outline as a `tree` or `mindmap`
+    - In VS Code, i like the `Markmap` extension
+    - In ObsidianMD, the `Mindmap` plugin is great
+    - If you have questions - Ask the Machine
   - if you need assistance using or choosing a tool to use for this assignment, please ask for help in the appropriate channel in the `Tools` category.
 - **Set Up Citation Management**: Make sure you have a Zotero account or an equivalent tool ready for managing your citations.
   - if you need help with this, please ask for help in the `#zotero` channel in the `Tools` category.